Home ›› Coloring Pages ›› 27 Free Shark Coloring Pages

 It’s a perfect time to teach them more about sharks while also helping them develop their motor skills.

-Did you know, harks are very solitary animals who like to hunt and live alone?
+Did you know, sharks are very solitary animals who like to hunt and live alone?
 However, they have no problem getting in on the action if there is a feeding shark around them.
 Their preferred time to hunt is at night.

 To learn more interesting facts about sharks, check out the bottom of the post.